 You could bake these in the oven if you prefer, but with the holidays coming up I thought you might need this slow cooker recipe.
 There are times like Thanksgiving when your oven is full and you still need to make some homemade rolls.
 This recipe is perfect for big meals made in a small kitchen.

-Throughout the whole photo shoot my dog, Brenna, was trying to sneak one of the rolls right from under my nose.
+This is one of my older recipes and I remember that throughout the whole photo shoot my dog, Brenna, was trying to sneak one of the rolls right from under my nose.
 You can see her devilish grin in the photo.
-She may be over 10 years old but she’s still full of mischief.

 You’ll notice that the rolls do brown around the edges, so take care that they don’t burn.
 You can always pull up the paper to check them since they will not brown the same way on the top.